jdc Fine Art:

 a mid+west private dealer & project space specializing in content-driven contemporary art.

-jdc Fine Art was established in San Diego, CA in 2011 by Jennifer DeCarlo. jdc Fine Art specializes in content-driven contemporary photography by established and emerging artists.
+jdc Fine Art was established in San Diego, CA in 2011 by Jennifer DeCarlo. jdc Fine Art specializes in content-driven contemporary art by established and emerging artists.
 We work with national and international artists, and are dedicated to promoting work we see as critical to enduring themes in art history or underline our point in history.

 Our choices reflect our personal taste and aesthetic; we gravitate towards narrative, figurative work.
 Overarching currents in our artists' collective aesthetic include: the portrait; beauty and the poetics of the world; the every day; the image as document, memorial, snapshot, even lie; alternative or plural realities; and international issues.